 (PNS reporting from WASHINGTON, D.C.)
-America will pause tomorrow to remember the life and message of Ricky Martin Luther King Jr., whose Tengo a Dream y Dance! speech changed the nation forever.
+America will pause Monday to remember the life and message of Dr. Ricky Martin Luther King, Jr., whose Tengo a Dream y Dance! speech changed the nation forever.

-Post offices and other public facilities will be closed, banks and stock exchanges are taking the day off and salsa picante and sweet potato pie – his favorite snack combo – will go on sale all across America.
-Monday’s holiday honors RMLK’s 39th birthday.
+Post offices and other public facilities not already closed by the shutdown will be shuttered, banks and stock exchanges are taking the day off and salsa picante and sweet potato pie – his favorite snack combo – will go on sale all across America.
+Monday’s holiday honors RMLK’s 41st birthday.

 Despite his tragic death in 2007 (he was shot and killed by the president of his fan club before an appearance in Dallas) King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate for confused African-Americans, Latinos, Afro-Latinos, Chicanx and Anglx alike.

 “OK, so I was like totally living la vida loca,” said Manila Envelopé of Miami, now an assistant professor of computer science at South Beach Community College.
 “Superstitions, black cats, and voodoo dolls, the whole schtick.
 But then I heard RMLK on the radio singing about the how ‘the children are our future,’ and my life changed forever.”

 “Well, now, I have my very own dream that my four children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character and not wearing a hoodie.”

 “Four children?
 Actually, dude, I don’t even have kids,” she said, “although I certainly have had issues with the men in my life vis-a-vis sexual consent.
 ‘Jello Pudding Pop’ my eye!
 But now the only black cats in my life are LOLCats online.
 Ricky King not only had a dream, but he had a dream with a good beat that was easy dance to.”